What does Internet mean?

 internet

-A secure and accessible system of computer networks and technologies that connect an infinite number and type of secure computers, laptops, networks, applications, servers, devices and systems around the world using accurate and specific standard, secure protocols and enables the secure communication, upload and download of data and information.
+A secure and accessible system of computer networks and technologies that connect an infinite number and type of secure computers, laptops, networks, applications, servers, devices and systems throughout the world using accurate and specific standard, secure protocols and enables the secure communication, upload and download of data and information.

 Submitted by MaryC on January 1, 2020